*UPDATED 2019/01/16 to reflect MailerLite’s new pricing policy*

 These were just some of the many platforms I examined and compared against one another.
 Though they all offer similar features and technologies (automation, timezone delivery, a/b split testing, auto resend, etc.) necessary for the creating and management of email newsletters, pricing and a few key differences helped me settle on one over the rest.

-Offering a free-tier which did not limit access to features was a major factor in my deciding to choose them over their competitors.
+which did not limit access to which provides basic but robust features was a major factor in my deciding to choose them over their competitors.
 Their simple to understand and well produced video tutorials also gave me insight into what those features do and how they could be tailored to my needs.
-Furthermore, their drag-and-drop editor offers a multitude of customization options that can be saved as templates allowing for specific Indievisual branded newsletters that can change depending on circumstance (for example, an Indievisual at Osaka Asian Film Festival newsletter could integrate OAFF’s color scheme for that year).
+Furthermore, their new drag-and-drop editor offers a multitude of customization options that can be saved as templates (paid plans only) allowing for specific Indievisual branded newsletters that can change depending on circumstance (for example, an Indievisual at Osaka Asian Film Festival newsletter could integrate OAFF’s color scheme for that year).
 In fact, almost every interaction can be personalized from Sign-up forms and successful sign-up message screens to even an Unsubscribe form.
 They also offer integration with WordPress (the publishing platform which powers Indievisual), social networks and various web-based software.
 Their subscriber database and management system is also easy to use for novices allowing for more complex campaigns and groupings with approximately the same user experience as managing a blog.

 But perhaps the biggest factor in deciding on MailerLite is who they are.
 They are a young startup (literally, with the team averaging at 28 years of age) based in Vilnius, Lithuania.
 The small company has no corporate structure, but instead believes in a company culture that is product-centric and people first.
 Though they may have a small office in Vilnius, only a core group of developers work there.
 The rest of the team work remotely from wherever they are which allows them to be responsive in any time zone, 24-hours/day.
 Without a large office to house such a staff, MailerLite is able to keep costs down and pass on that savings to their users.